 Live a Life Worthy of Your Calling

 To fully understand any random verse or statement we have to look at it in context.
-This phrase is found in Paul’s letter to the church in Ephesus, who were mainly Gentile believers.
-The letter does not address any particular problem but lays out the purpose and role of church fellowship.
-Not only for our families and communities but also the declaration that the unity of the church makes to the spiritual realm.
+This phrase to live a life worthy of your calling is found in the Apostle Paul’s letter to the church in Ephesus.
+The people there were mainly, but not solely, Gentile believers.
+The letter does not address any particular problems but lays out the purpose and role of church fellowship.

 The first section of the letter concludes with a powerful prayer for the Ephesians – and for all believers everywhere.
-The prayer is that we might be strengthened in the ‘inner man’ by the Holy Spirit, so that through faith we will be rooted and grounded in love.
+That we might be strengthened in the ‘inner man’ by the Holy Spirit, so that through faith we will be rooted and grounded in love.
 Then we will be able to comprehend, in some measure, the magnitude of Christ’s love.
-All of this is to bring glory to God, and the prayer closes with a powerful declaration of faith, that God is able to do immeasurably more than we can ask or imagine!
+All of this is to bring glory to God who is able to do immeasurably more than we can ask or imagine!

 As a prisoner of the Lord, then, I urge you to live a life worthy of the calling you have received.Ephesians 4:1